Chart Color Schemes

 Watson displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-As of the latest Census evaluation in Watson, 58.1% of dwellings were houses, with the remaining 41.9% comprising semi-detached homes, apartments, and other types.
-In contrast, the Australian Capital Territory had 39.3% houses and 60.7% other dwellings.
-Home ownership in Watson stood at 22.9%, similar to the ACT's rate.
-Dwellings were either mortgaged (43.4%) or rented (33.6%).
-The median monthly mortgage repayment was $2,067, below the ACT average of $2,080, while the median weekly rent was $437, compared to the ACT's $476.
-Nationally, Watson's mortgage repayments were higher at $1,863, and rents were substantially above the national figure of $375.
+In Watson, as per the latest Census evaluation, 58.1% of dwellings were houses while 41.9% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This differs from the Australian Capital Territory's distribution of 39.3% houses and 60.7% other dwellings.
+Home ownership in Watson stood at 22.9%, aligning with the ACT average.
+Mortgaged dwellings accounted for 43.4% and rented dwellings made up 33.6%.
+The median monthly mortgage repayment in Watson was $2,067, lower than the ACT average of $2,080 but higher than the national average of $1,863.
+The median weekly rent in Watson was $437, compared to $476 in the ACT and a national figure of $375.

 Frequently Asked Questions - Housing